 The Silo Art Trail in the Wimmera Mallee region of Australia is one of the biggest outdoor galleries in the world.
 It’s an area where grain silos have decorated the landscape for years.
 This is farming land but now many of those silos have been painted with huge murals from some of the worlds best street artists.

 It’s hardly what you’d expect in an area which boasts fields as far as the eye can see.
 Spreading over an area known as the Wimmera Mallee, the Silo Art Trail has breathed new life into communities which have long needed a boost.
-Since it’s foundation in 2015, with it’s first mural in the tiny hamlet of Brim, it’s become a popular attraction.
+The first mural in the town of Brim was painted in 2015.
+It’s become a real tourist attraction

 The following order is the best way to see the trail.
 Rupanyup is the southern most location.
 It’s then a 158km drive to Patchewollock at the top end of the trail.
 From Patchewollock you’ll then need to head south again.
 This time to Nullawil via Sea Lake which is another 123km.
 This is the best way to see everything if your going to do it well.

 First on the Silo Art Trail at the southern end is Rupanyup.
 It is also the only mural to have been painted onto steel grain silos.
 As such it’s also the smallest silo on the trail, yet once you’re in front of it you wouldn’t know that.
 The artist is Julia Volchkova, a Russian painter from Siberia.
 Her mural shows two delicate portraits.
 Blending in against the metal exterior of the silo her work shows two local young people, Ebony Baker and Jordan Weidemann.
 Julia wanted to create a piece which captured the importance of sport and community in rural areas.
 Ebony is pictured wearing her netball outfit whilst Jordan is shown in his Aussie Rules kit.